The Provision for Deaf Children

 Great effort is made to ensure children receive maximum gain from all audiological equipment.
 All classrooms have been fitted with soundfield systems and other adaptations have also been made to ensure optimum listening and watching conditions.

-All the deaf children participate in a weekly Deaf Club delivered in British Sign Language by our Deaf Tutor.
+All the deaf children participate in a weekly Comm Club delivered in British Sign Language by our Deaf Tutor.
 The children learn about deafness through the Deaf Studies Curriculum.

-For further information or to arrange a visit please contact Helen Bate (Head of ERF).
+For further information or to arrange a visit please contact Miss Eaton (SENDCo) or Mrs Siddons (Headteacher).